Shopping in Aruba

 Shop 'til you drop!
 Aruba is the perfect shopping island.

 If you arrive by cruise ship, you will have no problem finding the shopping district as L.G.
 Smith Boulevard runs right through it.
-The shopping area is also only a few minutes walk from the sea port.
-And if you are staying in a hotel further from downtown, then you can make your way there by taxi, bus or rental car.
+The shopping area is also only a few minutes walk from the seaport.
+If you are staying in a hotel further from downtown, then you can make your way there by taxi, bus or rental car.
 There is suitable parking, but do expect a little traffic as Oranjestad does get busy.

-Also a recent addition is the trolley or streetcar at the cruise port, which offer free transportation to and from the main street downtown area.
+Do you need a break from walking?
+Hop on the free trolley (streetcar) which starts at the cruise port and heads down the main street downtown area.
 See the details here

 Almost every hotel in Aruba (both low rise and high rise) have gift shops and specialty stores of their own.
 What you don't find in your own hotel you will most likely find next door or down the road at another resort.
 Not only do these shops contain all the Aruba shopping essentials like beach towels, sunblock, and aloe vera, but you can also buy your souvenirs and gifts for family and friends back home.
 Aruba has many fine artists who make and sell unique local arts and crafts

 For those who prefer to shop outside of their hotel, but still close by, there are an assortment of stores and outdoor malls nearby such as Palm Beach Plaza Mall, Paseo Herencia Mall, South Beach Centre and The Shops at Alhambra.

 If you don't find what you are looking for at your hotel or downtown, there are other shopping areas throughout Aruba, such as shopping strips located along L.G.
 Smith Blvd.